codefresh-io/docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 Argo Workflows has a synchronization mechanism to limit parallel execution of specific workflows or templates within workflows, as required.
 The mechanism enforces this with either semaphore or mutex synchronization configurations.
 For detailed information, see [Synchronization](https://argoproj.github.io/argo-workflows/synchronization/).

-CSDP supports an additional level of concurrency synchronization, with _selectors_, for both workflows and templates.
+Codefresh supports an additional level of concurrency synchronization, with _selectors_, for both workflows and templates.

 Selectors enable access to all workflow properties such as `annotations`, `labels`, or `parameters` using Go template formats.
 Selector-based concurrency configurations support parallel executions of workflows or templates within workflows.
 And equally important, selectors work with both semaphore and mutex synchronization configurations.